HeatWise Home

 Heat pump suitability depends strongly on fabric condition, radiator output, electricity tariffs, and installer design.

-Typical heating systems
+Typical heating context

 • Mains gas boilers